Why failure teaches success

 The more you fail, the more chances you’ll get to extract novel knowledge from those disappointments.
 And that’s precisely why failure is a better teacher than success in the end, even though it might be painful and uncomfortable at times.

-It teaches us valuable lessons and experiences that’s needed for human growth.
+It teaches us valuable lessons and experiences that are needed for human growth.

 How can failure lead to success?